asahu-hub/python-study/py-statistical-methods/README.md

 Following are places in Machine Learning where statistical methods are used.
 1. Problem Framing
 2. Data Understanding, Cleaning, Selection, Preparation
-3. Model Evaluation, Configuration, Selection, PResentation and Predictions.
+3. Model Evaluation, Configuration, Selection, Presentation and Predictions.